ansuman-samantaray86/federalist.18f.gov/README.md

 # Federalist documentation

-This is an informational site with background on [Federalist](https://federalist.18f.gov/), a compliant static site publishing service for the federal government.
+This is an informational site with background on [Federalist](https://federalist.18f.gov/), a compliant static site publishing service for the federal governments.

 ## Setup